 Attingham Park: Women of the College

 It’s been 100 years since the first group of women gained the right to vote in Britain.
 To mark this centenary the National Trust is exploring the roles of women, and raising the profile of their hidden histories, at the places it cares for.
-At Attingham, from Saturday 17 February, we’ll be looking at the roles and opportunities afforded to the women of the Shropshire Adult Education College, based here from 1948 to 1976.
+At Attingham, until Sunday 4 November, we’ll be looking at the roles and opportunities afforded to the women of the Shropshire Adult Education College, based here from 1948 to 1976.